kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 ### Results

-The results of the decision process are recorded and made publicly available, unless they pertain to sensitive or previleged matters.
+The results of the decision process are recorded and made publicly available, unless they pertain to sensitive or privileged matters.
 The results will include:
 - Description of the issue
 - Names of members who supported, opposed, and abstained from the vote.